QASymphony/shell-agent-samples/postman-nodesjs/README.md

 DESCRIPTION

     Load the test result data in newman's json format containing executed test cases.
-Verify whether any of the test caes is existed in qTest Manager.
+For each test case, the script verifies whether it exists in qTest Manager.
         IF the (automation-) test case does not exist, the script will:
          - Create automation test case in qTest Manager
          - Create test run associated with the above test case
          - Submit test run log to the test run
         IF the (automaiton-) test case exists and there is no test run associate with it, the script will:
          - Create test run associated with the test case
          - Submit test log result to the test run
         IF the (automation-) test case and test run exist, the script will:
          - Submit test log result to the test run

 USAGE